napari/napari/docs/explanations/rendering.md

 Napari is very extensible and customizable and users can create what amounts to custom applications built on top of napari.
 For example they can create custom UI elements which manipulate parameters which generate new images on the fly.
-So when the napari UI is blocked it's not just "image viewing" that's blocked, their whole application can become unusable.
+In these cases when napari UI is blocked it's not just image viewing that's blocked, their whole application is frozen.

  For all of these reasons a primary design goal for rendering is to make sure napari's GUI thread never blocks.